elemental/Elemental/doc/source/lapack-like/factorizations.rst

 decomposed into the form :math:`A = L L^H` or :math:`A = U^H U`, where
 :math:`L=U^H` is lower triangular, and Cholesky factorization provides such an :math:`L` (or :math:`U`) given an HPD :math:`A`.
-If :math:`A` is found to be numerically indefinite, then a :cpp:class:`NonHPDMatrixException` will be thrown.
+If :math:`A` is found to be numerically indefinite, then a :cpp:type:`NonHPDMatrixException` will be thrown.

 .. cpp:function:: void Cholesky( UpperOrLower uplo, Matrix<F>& A )